Ready to reveal the Cadillac CTS’s finest and worst years? Buckle up!

 Conclusion

 Let’s wrap this up!
-Want a CTS that’ll make you grin?
+Want a CTS that’ll make you beam?
 Go for 2010-2013 or 2016-2019 – the honor roll years.
 Steer clear of 2008, 2009, and 2014 – these troublemakers might leave you stranded.
 And those early first-gen models?
-Only for die-hard collectors or masochists.
+Only for dedicated collectors or masochists.

-Let’s navigate this used car maze together!
+Let’s navigate this pre-owned car maze together!